Long stay visa for studies : minors - under 18 years old

 2. One application form filled out completely and signed.

-3. One ID picture glued/stapled onto the application form (white background, full face, no glasses nor hat, closed mouth)
+3. Two ID pictures (white background, full face, no glasses nor hat, closed mouth)

 Please do NOT stick the mailing label on the envelope and fill out as follows :